 Divorce cases can take a long time to conclude, despite the court’s intervention in a contested divorce.
 There are also other aspects of divorce, like child custody and visitation, child support, as well as co-parenting any child you might share that would benefit from your and your spouse’s cooperation.
 While you may be operating in the interest of protecting your and your children’s best interests, it is still beneficial to look toward the bigger picture and avoid any actions that may put the possibility of a better, friendlier outcome at risk.

-Is it Illegal to Open Someone Else’s Mail
+Is it Illegal to Open Someone Else’s Mail?

 The issue of whether it is legal to access someone else’s email is a valid concern, and in general, the answer is yes, it is illegal if you knowingly access an email not intended for you.
 Opening someone else’s email without authorization can have severe legal consequences at the federal level.